 As one of many states along the I-95 corridor, New Jersey sees more than its fair share of interstate commercial trucks and tractor-trailers every year.
 While many trucks drivers operate their vehicles safely, some engage in risky behavior that can lead to devastating accidents.
 Any collision involving a large truck and a passenger car is likely to cause severe injuries to the occupants of the smaller vehicle.

 In a past case, Founding Partner Jon Ostroff represented a client who ran out of gas on the interstate highway and was struck by a tractor-trailer traveling at full speed.
 Our client suffered catastrophic injuries in this explosive crash.
 Jon secured $10 million for his client in only 14 months, despite the fact that the police blamed Jon’s client for this crash.
-If you or a loved one were in a collision with a commercial truck, do not hesitate to reach out to an NJ truck crash attorney at Ostroff Injury Law.
+If you or a loved one were in a collision with a commercial truck, do not hesitate to reach out to an NJ truck crash attorney at Ostroff Godshall Injury and Accident Lawyers.

 Establishing Fault for a Truck Crash in New Jersey